ccallawa/alyvix_doc/stylesheet.rst

 You can set an empty caption by using the standard ``..`` paragraph comment.  but can also put an entire (indented) RST structure within the figure space.
-You can add the class ``:class: outline`` to the figure declaration and :file:`custom.css` will add a thin-lined box around the entire thing:
+You can add the class ``:class: outline`` to the figure declaration and :file:`custom.css` will add a thin-lined box around the image (but not the caption):

 .. figure:: pictures/alyvix_logo_399x333.png
-   :class: outline
+   :class: outline mx-auto d-block
    :scale: 40 %
-   :align: center
    :alt: This is alternate text.
    :figwidth: 50 %
    :target: http://docutils.sourceforge.net/docs/ref/rst/directives.html#figure